microscopic-image-analysis/geosss/README.md

 # GeoSSS: Geodesic Slice Sampling on the Sphere

-This Python package implements two new tuning-free MCMC algorithms, an ideal geodesic slice sampler based on accept/reject strategy and a shrinkage-based geodesic slice sampler to sample from spherical distributions on arbitrary dimensions.
+This Python package implements two new tuning-free MCMC algorithms, an **ideal geodesic slice sampler** based on accept/reject strategy and a **shrinkage-based geodesic slice** sampler to sample from spherical distributions on arbitrary dimensions.
 The package also includes the implementation of random-walk Metropolis-Hastings (RWMH) and Hamiltonian Monte Carlo (HMC) whose step-size parameter is automaticall tuned.
 As shown in our [paper](https://doi.org/10.48550/arXiv.2301.08056), our algorithms have outperformed RWMH and HMC for spherical distributions.

 This demo quickly illustrates that.

-We compare our samplers GeoSSS (reject) and GeoSSS (shrink) (top row) vs RWMH and HMC (bottom row) for a target that is a mixture of von Mises-Fisher distribution on a 2-sphere with concentration parameter $\kappa=80$ using $10^3$ samples.
+By comparing our samplers GeoSSS (reject) and GeoSSS (shrink) (top row) vs RWMH and HMC (bottom row) for a target that is a mixture of von Mises-Fisher distribution on a 2-sphere with concentration parameter $\kappa=80$ and by using $10^3$ samples.
 Our samplers explore all modes, while RWMH and HMC gets stuck in a single mode.
-Check the full demo under [`demo_vMF.py`](scripts/demo_vMF.py).

 ![animation_vMF](assets/animation_vMF.gif)